Task dependent Deep LDA pruning of neural networks: Task-dependent Deep Fisher LDA Pruning

-With all neurons/filters' utility for final discriminability known, the pruning process involves discarding structures that are less useful to final classification (e.g. structures colored white in Figures~\ref{fig:prunedemo} and~\ref{fig:fcnpruning}).
-When all dependencies on a neuron/filter from above layers are discarded, this neuron/filter can be abandoned.
-Since feature maps (neuron outputs) correspond to next-layer filter depths (neuron weights), our LDA based neuron/filter level pruning leads to both filter-wise and channel-wise savings.
-Mathematically speaking, input of conv layer $i$ can be defined as one data block $B_{data,i}$ of size $d_i\bigtimes m_{i} \bigtimes n_{i}$ meaning that the input is composed of $d_i$ feature maps of size $m_i * n_i$ (from layer $i-1$).
-Parameters of conv layer $i$ can be considered as two blocks: the conv parameter block $B_{conv,i}$ of size ${fn}_i \bigtimes {cn}_i \bigtimes w_i \bigtimes h_i$ and the bias block $B_{bias,i}$ of size ${fn}_i \bigtimes 1$, where ${fn}_i$ is the 3D filter number of layer $i$, ${cn}_i$ is the filter depth, $w_i$ and $h_i$ are the width and height of a 2D filter piece in that layer.
-It is worth noting that ${fn}_{i-1}=d_i={cn}_i$. $B_{conv,i}(:,k,:,:)$ operates on $B_{data,i}(k,:,:)$, which is calculated using $B_{conv,i-1}(k,:,:,:)$ (`:' indicates all values along a certain dimension).
-When we prune away $B_{conv,i-1}(k,:,:,:)$, we effectively abandon the other two.
-In other words, $B_{conv,i}$ is pruned along both the first and second dimensions over the layers.
-When pruning, layer $i-1$ neurons with a LDA-deconv utility score ($max(u_i^c)$) smaller than a threshold are deleted.
+With all neurons'/filters' utility for final discriminability known, pruning simply becomes discarding structures that are less useful to final classification (e.g. structures colored white in Fig~\ref{fig:prunedemo}).
+Since feature maps (neuron outputs) correspond to next-layer filter depths (neuron weights), our pruning leads to filter-wise and channel-wise savings simultaneously.
+In mathematical terms, input of conv layer $i$ can be defined as one data block $B_{data,i}$ of size $d_i\bigtimes m_{i} \bigtimes n_{i}$ meaning that the input is composed of $d_i$ feature maps of size $m_i \times n_i$ (from layer $i-1$).
+Parameters of conv layer $i$ can be considered as two blocks: the conv parameter block $B_{conv,i}$ of size $f_i \bigtimes c_i \bigtimes w_i \bigtimes h_i$ and the bias block $B_{bias,i}$ of size $f_i \bigtimes 1$, where $f_i$ is the 3D filter number of layer $i$, $c_i$ is the filter depth, $w_i$ and $h_i$ are the width and height of a 2D filter piece in that layer.
+It is worth noting that ${f}_{i-1}=d_i=c_i$. $B_{conv,i}(\sim,o,\sim,\sim)$ operates on $B_{data,i}(o,\sim,\sim)$, which is calculated using $B_{conv,i-1}(o,\sim,\sim,\sim)$ ($o$ is an ordinal number, `$\sim$' indicates all values along a dimension).
+When we prune away $B_{conv,i-1}(o,\sim,\sim,\sim)$, we effectively abandon the other two.
+In other words, $B_{conv,i}$ is pruned along the first and second dimensions simultaneously over the layers.

-Unlike many noisy and unrelated structures, the useful LDA-Deconv dependencies are sparse (i.e. useful neurons/filters are at high percentiles) in most layers of a large net.
-This sparsity of useful dependencies is also where the room for pruning comes largely from in addition to direct reduction of neuron dimensions in the final hidden layer.
-To get rid of massive useless neurons quickly while be cautious in high utility regions, we set the threshold for layer $i$ as: